 Data shows that less than half of the websites studied (across 20,000 URLs) were considered good.
 Specifically, 43% of mobile and 44% of desktop URLs had a good LCP.
 The average render time was 3.13 seconds for mobile and 3.04 seconds for desktop.

 In that study, the research correlated LCP and search rankings.
 The data is interesting, but there are too many factors to be able to say for certain how LCP influences rankings today.

 “How Many Sites Pass the Core Web Vitals Assessment?,” Screamingfrog.co.uk

-Even though the page experience ranking update does not hit until 2021, it’s clear that Google wants website publishers to get a head start.
-Google announced it would be testing a “fast page” label for websites in its search results that have historically met or exceeded the thresholds for core web vitals, including LCP.
+As an incentive for website publishers to improve their performance metrics, Google shows a “fast page” label in search results on Android that have historically met or exceeded the thresholds for core web vitals, including LCP.

 How Do I Improve My Largest Contentful Paint (LCP) Score?